 Here are 8 Mistakes That You Should Avoid While Brushing

 Are You Following the Right Habit of Brushing?
-It is essential to follow the right technique to brush your teeth.
+It is essential to follow the right technique to brushing teeth.
 Check with us whether you are following the right one or not.

 1. Brushing Too Hard

 Are you brushing your teeth aggressively?
 Be gentle, please.
 It can damage your teeth and gums and lead to teeth sensitivity.
 Brush your teeth gently that prevent damage to your enamel.

 2. Brushing Your Teeth More Than Two Minutes

 How long you brush your teeth is also matters and many of us ignore this thing, especially children.
 Dentists recommend two minutes for a tooth brushing session.
 Don’t do it more than that.